Don’t Let Your Crow’s Feet Win

 The effects of the Botox won’t be visible for at least 24 hours.
 When they do appear, you will notice a significant reduction in the number of crow’s feet under your eyes.

 The results of the Botox will be apparent for three to four months, after which you will need to schedule a follow-up session.

 Your Botox Consultation

-Doctors Roger Friedman, Douglas Forman, Kathy Huang, and Anita Kulkarni are board-certified plastic surgeons with a wide variety of skills in aesthetic procedures.
+Doctors Roger Friedman, Douglas Forman, and Kathy Huang are board-certified plastic surgeons with a wide variety of skills in aesthetic procedures.
 Contact our office to arrange a Botox consultation.